 Gartner identifies these as the four vendor types you’ll most often see available.
 Choosing what works for your organization is another task altogether.
 And you can’t let vendors lead you doe-eyed hand in hand through a moonlit dreamscape full of empty promises just to get in your pocketbook.
 You run the show.

-What’s right for you begins with your organizational needs, but you’ll want any CDP you’re considering to enable:
+What’s right for you begins with your organizational needs and technical resources, but you’ll want any CDP you’re considering to enable:

 - First-party data collection from multiple channels, both online and offline